Legacy carrier: Airlines not regulated by the CAB

 During the 1938–1978 regulated era, intrastate airlines were those that minimized participation in interstate commerce, most obviously by operating only within a single state, but also by measures such as not selling joint tickets with other carriers for itineraries that crossed state lines, not selling tickets in other states and so forth.
 By doing so, they sidestepped regulation by the CAB and were able to be economically regulated instead by an agency of their state, most of which were more flexible than the CAB.
 However, despite not flying outside of Hawaii, Hawaiian Airlines and Aloha Airlines were CAB-regulated carriers during this era, and participated in the interstate airline system by, for instance, selling connecting tickets to elsewhere in the US.
 For many reasons, neither airline was an intrastate carrier.
 For instance, it was determined in the courts that an intrastate carrier was essentially legally impossible in Hawaii.
 Federally-controlled waters start three miles offshore, which made most flights between islands subject to federal regulation.

 Southwest started operations in 1971 and from 1971 thru 1978 was a Texas intrastate carrier, escaping CAB regulation.
 It was, in a sense, a carrier that was deregulated even before deregulation.
 Other important intrastate carriers included Pacific Southwest Airlines, Air California (later AirCal) and Air Florida, none of which survived the 1980s.

 While the CAB was legally unable to regulate intrastate carriers, from 1952, it chose not to regulate airlines flying "small" aircraft, leading to the growth of a deregulated air taxi or commuter airline segment decades before wider deregulation.
 Any US airline that was a commuter carrier before 1979 therefore also escaped CAB regulation.

 A prominent example of a CAB-era commuter carrier survives today: the large regional airline SkyWest, which first started operating in 1972 as a commuter carrier.

 One CAB-era commuter airline made a post-deregulation impact at a mainline level and merged into a legacy carrier: Empire Airlines started in the mid-1970s as a commuter airline in Upstate New York, was certificated in 1979 and transitioned to jets shortly thereafter.
 It merged into Piedmont in 1986.

 Legacy carrier post-deregulation adaptation

-1979–1991 was a highly turbulent time for legacy airlines – during this time 13 of the original 23 passenger jet legacy carriers vanished through merger and collapse as they struggled to adapt to the new environment.
+1979–1991 was a highly turbulent time for legacy airlines – during this time 13 of the original 23 passenger jet legacy carriers exited through merger and collapse as they struggled in the new environment.
 During this period, many legacy airline features developed as an adaptation to deregulation.
 Legacy carrier strategies included: